 Valley Vision exited as project manager in summer 2014, but continues to execute Next Economy strategies which includes leading business cluster-related work, conducting benchmark research, coordinating workforce and training initiatives, working across 11 linked areas to advance the agriculture economy and improve food access, and coordinating federal grant applications that can help achieve the Next Economy vision.

 To transform the economic landscape into a diverse and robust economy that leverages the Capital Region’s distinct advantages and improves conditions for the area’s 70,000 businesses and 2.3 million residents.

 Research and planning started in late 2011 and continued through 2012.
-Next Economy's Capital Region Prosperity Plan published in March 2013.
+Next Economy published a five-year Capital Region Prosperity Plan in March 2013.
 Implementation of action steps began in 2013 and will continue through 2017.